lupyuen/lupyuen.github.io/src/prtarget.md

 We were notified about the [__Unsafe pull_request_target__](https://github.com/apache/nuttx/issues/18359) during a Security Scan...

-> "pull_request_target was found as a workflow trigger ...
-If after after 60 days these problems are not addressed, we will turn off builds"
+> _"pull_request_target was found as a workflow trigger ...
+If after after 60 days these problems are not addressed, we will turn off builds"_

+Bummer we need to pull out _pull_request_target_ real quick...
+Or Apache NuttX Project dies!

 _How did that unsafe workflow get into Apache NuttX Project?_